-Hunting is a traditional use of this conservation reserve and has been identified as an important value.
+Hunting is a traditional use and has been identified as an important value of this area.
 In conjunction with current hunting regulations and adherence to the guiding principles (Section 3.3) of this conservation reserve, hunting is permitted to continue.

-Recreational fishing is permitted to continue within this conservation reserve, in compliance with current fishing regulations.
+Recreational fishing is also permitted to continue within this conservation reserve in compliance with current fishing regulations.